 There’s a reason that this image is iconic:

-It’s not nothing to do with camera settings, nothing to do with a huge photoshoot and it’s nothing to do with editing that’s gone into it.
+It’s not anything to do with camera settings, nothing to do with a huge photoshoot and it’s nothing to do with editing that’s gone into it.
 It’s because it tells a powerful story.
 It’s speaks to you about hope, persistence, resilience and of passion.

 What if you spend time on your brand and on your storytelling, working to create images that speak to your customers like the famous Raising the Flag on Iwo Jimo?